3lis/propensity_trust_llm/README.md

-# Visual Misinformation in Vision-Language Models
+# Propensity to Trust in LLMs

 This repository contains the code and dataset for the paper *"Propensity to Trust in Large Language Models"*.